nickmvincent/DataLeverageRoundup/readme.md

 - Let links mostly speak for themselves.
 To start, we've include a brief quote from each link that tries to give a high-level summary.
 - For each link, we also include a very brief summary and highlight unique strengths
   - Was the tool designed with explicit concessions in mind?
 In other words, are users of the tool already actively working to *exert leverage*?
 - Emphasize tools that are particularly easy to use.
-We're eager for people to share their experiences using these tools..
+We're eager for people to share their experiences using these tools.